 The identity provider authenticates the user and sends the user back to NEXT

 NEXT checks if the authenticated user has already an account in NEXT.
 If not, a new account is created on the fly.
 This provides seamless access to e.g. new employees.

 How to set up single sign-on (step-by-step guidance)

 NEXT enables single sign-on via SAML, the industry-standard supported by identity providers like Microsoft's Azure Active Directory.

 In general terms these are the steps to set up single sign-on:

-Step 1 – Create an application with SAML SSO in the identity provider
+Step 2.1 – Create application in your identity provider

 Configure the application logo so that users can identify the application in the application directory (please find the logo attached to this article)